 72% of organizations worry about device abuse or misuse, according to the Verizon MSI.
 44% of organizations lack a device compliance policy entirely, despite their fears of employees or customers acting outside of bounds.

 Countless organizations also struggle to enforce basic mobile cyber hygiene measures.
 42% of organizations have at least one mobile device without lock screen security, per Wandera.
-The majority of these devices with lockscreen security have a simple 4-digit code, instead of alphabetic or alphanumeric codes that are harder to crack.
+The majority of these devices with lock screen security have a simple 4-digit code, instead of alphabetic or alphanumeric codes that are harder to crack.

 The user experience should protect your enterprise from authorized and unauthorized users — including unacceptable activities among employees, customers, device thieves, and hackers.
 An MDM should support a customized user interface that’s built according to the principle of least privilege.
 This is the least amount of user access possible to fit a use case without cutting into user productivity or happiness.

-To learn more about securing the end user experience, we recommend: Android Kiosk Mode vs. Kiosk Software
+To learn more about securing the end-user experience, we recommend: Android Kiosk Mode vs. Kiosk Software

 The Future of MDM is Dynamic Mobile Security

-Your mobile security risks vary depending by device type, industry, and most importantly, use case.
+Your mobile security risks vary depending on device type, industry, and most importantly, use case.
 MDM originated as a tool to protect enterprise data from users in BYOD and COPE use cases.
 Today, it’s evolved to mean much more.
 Looking to the future of MDM is the only way to protect your fleet against the changing mobile threat landscape.

 MDM security in 2020 must be dynamic.
 You need the flexibility to deploy and manage single-purpose Android devices according to use cases.
 MDM should offer features to completely wipe and re-provision devices at any given point during the device lifecycle.
 Most importantly, MDM security should allow real-time or automated response based on insights into devices, apps, and user behaviors.